iBrajinovic/batterey_gw_sim/README.md

   - s for decrementing
   - q for toggle between temperature and voltage

-The voltage is not corrent as it does not convert the hex value to Big Endian.
+The voltage is not correct as it does not convert the hex value to Big Endian.